Modelling Concurrency with Comtraces and Generalized Comtraces: Relational Structures Model of Concurrency

 \section{Relational Structures Model of Concurrency}

-Even though partial orders are a principle tool for modelling ``true concurrency,'' they have some limitations.
-While they can sufficiently model the ``earlier than" relationship, they cannot model neither the ``not later than" relationship nor the ``non-simultaneously" relationship.
+Even though partial orders are one of the main tools for modelling ``true concurrency,'' they have some limitations.
+While they can sufficiently model the ``earlier than" relationship, they can model neither the ``not later than" relationship nor the ``non-simultaneously" relationship.
 It was shown in \cite{J4} that any reasonable concurrent behavior can be modelled by an appropriate {\em pair of relations}.
-This leads to the theory of {\em relational structures models of concurrency} \cite{GJ,J0,JK} (see \cite{J0} for a detailed bibliography and history).
+This leads to the theory of {\em relational structures models of concurrency} \cite{JK,GJ,J0} (see \cite{J0} for a detailed bibliography and history).

-In this chapter, we review the theory of {\em stratified order structures} of \cite{JK} and {\em generalized stratified order structures} of \cite{GJ,J0}.
+In this section, we review the theory of {\em stratified order structures} of \cite{JK} and {\em generalized stratified order structures} of \cite{GJ,J0}.
 The former can model both the ``earlier than" and the ``not later than" relationships, but not the ``non-simultaneously" relationship.
 The latter can model all three relationships.

 While traces provide sequence representations of causal partial orders, their extensions, comtraces and generalized comtraces discussed in the following sections, are {\em step sequence} representations of stratified order structures and generalized stratified order structures respectively.